Word Meanings - DAY-LABOR - Book Publishers vocabulary database

 1. Requiring labor, perseverance, or sacrifices; toilsome; tiresome.
 Dost thou love watchings, abstinence, or toil, Laborious virtues all Learn these from Cato.
 Addison.
 2. Devoted to labor; diligent; industrious; as, a laborious mechanic. - LABORED

 The pitching or tossing of a vessel which results in the straining of timbers and rigging.
 7. Etym: (more info) 1.
-Physical toil or bodily exertion, especially when fatiguing, irksome, or unavoidable, in distinction from sportive exercise; hard, - HIRE
+Physical toil or bodily exertion, especially when fatiguing, irksome, or unavoidable, in distinction from sportive exercise; hard, - LABOROUS

 See CHAUCER - LABORATORY